 A financial statement required for nonprofits that shows expenses categorized by both nature (salaries, rent, supplies) and function (program, management, fundraising).
 Required by FASB ASU 2016-14.

 Some Year But Unfortunately Not This year.
 A donor segmentation term identifying donors who gave in any previous year but not in the current year.
-Broader than LYBUNT.
+Broader than LYBUNT, and useful for reactivation campaigns when donor management software can filter by last gift date and giving history.

 A written acknowledgment provided to donors for tax-deductible contributions.
 Required by the IRS for single contributions of $250 or more.
 Must include the amount, date, and whether goods or services were provided in exchange.